LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Troubleshoot_Spam_Filtering.md

     0 indicates an extremely low probability that the message is spam, while 9 indicates an extremely high probability that the message is spam.

-    As the message header indicates our message has an SCL of 9, we will want to dig further to determine why it was stamped this way.
+    As the message header indicates our message has an SCL of 9, we'll want to dig further to determine why it was stamped this way.

     Close out of the **Antispam stamps** tab in Edge and navigate back to the **Message header analyzer** tab.